 In 2011, he had a starring role in fellow ginger Ed Sheeran's music video for Lego House.
 Later in 2012, he acted in the World War II drama Into The White.
 Unfortunately, the film was only released in Norway (where it was also filmed.)
 Grint acted alongside Shia LeBeouf and Evan Rachel Wood in the Charlie Countryman, which had a limited release in 2013.
 That same year, he had a small role in the film CBGB (based on the famous New York music venue), and in 2015, he starred in the French comedy Moonwalkers.
-The film saw Grint team up with former Misfits star Robert Sheehan, whom he'd acted alongside previously in Cherrybomb, which was released in 2009.
+The film saw Grint team up with former Misfits star Robert Sheehan, with whom he'd acted alongside previously in Cherrybomb, which was released in 2009.

 He has also spent a lot of time on stage.
 His first performance was in the play Mojo, which premiered in London in October 2013.
 Grint also made his Broadway debut playing Frank Finger in It's Only A Play in 2014.

 He has most recently turned his attention to television.
-He can currently be seen in British dark comedy Sick Note, in which he has a starring role alongside Nick Frost (Shaun of the Dead, Hot Fuzz, The World's End.)
+He can currently be seen in the British dark comedy Sick Note, in which he has a starring role alongside Nick Frost (Shaun of the Dead, Hot Fuzz, The World's End.)
 He's also got a starring role in the British/American TV series Snatch (based on the film of the same name).

 The Audition of the Three Stars